ngrande/cartographer/README.md

 Cartographer will serve everything as it is with ~/base as its root.
 So you reach ~/base/index.html by going to http://localhost:8080/index.html Or call localhost:8080/pictures/sandword.jpg to get a nice picture!

+---

+# Future features (FF)
+A list of planned features to implement, which will hopefully be implemented:

++ template engine
++ auto-generated navigation bar